freechipsproject/ip-contributions/src/main/scala/chisel/lib/fifo/README.md

 # First-In-First-Out (FIFO) Queues

 Different implementations of FIFO queues.
-Small queus can be register based (```BubbleFifo```, ```DoubleBufferFifo```, or ```RegFifo```).
+Small queues can be register based (```BubbleFifo```, ```DoubleBufferFifo```, or ```RegFifo```).
 Larger queues shall use on-chip memory (```MemFifo```).
 Combination of two different FIFOs is shown in ```CombFifo```.